 Special collections materials may be used only in the Rare Book Reading Room, with the permission of the Reference Librarian or the Library Manager.
 The librarian will inspect all materials at the end of the appointment.

-Researchers will be asked to leave all belongings in a locker (other than a laptop, pencil or sheet of paper) while using Special Collections materials.
+Researchers will be asked to leave all belongings in a locker (other than a laptop, pencil, and/or sheet of paper) while using Special Collections materials.
 Researchers will be asked to wash their hands before handling materials.
 Rare or fragile material may not be photocopied.

 Researchers may be limited in the amount of material received at one time, usually no more than one item.